JannieI/canvas-workstation-V3/src/docs/roadmap.md

         - in Open D we list those 'Due on' a date.
 This can only be done when we calculate the due date given the schedule - remember the Omega complexity with this.
         - rename shapes for icons = angle-double, line-chart, wand.
 AND look for others
         - gracefully show message to user when HTTP disconnects, like WebSockets does now
+        - when SRV down, give user-friendly message on WS